iPhone 13 Pro

 Apple refers to this variable refresh rate as ProMotion, and it adds a lot of new functionality to the iPhone that wasn't possible before.
 For example, the display will alter its refresh rate to match whatever is on the screen when viewing content.

-When viewing HDR content, the iPhone can crank its brightness up to 1200 nits.
+The iPhone can crank its brightness up to 1200 nits when viewing HDR content.
 That extra brightness will improve photo and video viewing, especially in bright environments.

 iPhone 13 Pro Cameras